pyari-k/Notes-MLT-And-MLF/week-09-MLF-2.md

 * **Translation:** $C + \mathbf{v} = \{\mathbf{x} + \mathbf{v} \mid \mathbf{x} \in C\}$

 The proof for both follows a similar logic to the intersection proof, by applying the transformation to the convex combination of two points and showing the resulting point remains in the new set.

+#### 4. Solutions to linear system of equations
+Solutions to linear system of equations are convex sets